thorchain/docs/README.md

 ## 3-Pillars of THORChain: Security, Liquidity, Volume

-THORChain contributors work to three goals:
+THORChain contributors work towards three goals:

 1. Improve the **Security** of the network, via either **Functional** (Solvency Checker, Node Pause, TxOut Throttler), **Procedural** (THORSec, Stagenet testing, PR reviews) or **Economic** (RUNE in the bond, or value of the $RUNE in the bond) Security.&#x20;
 2. Improve the **Liquidity** of the network, via Total Value Locked (TVL), or better UX around providing liquidity (Savers).&#x20;